patdunlavey/imusgeographics.com/sites/all/modules/backup_migrate/README.txt

 OPTIONAL:
 * Enable token.module to allow token replacement in backup file names.
+* To Backup to Amazon S3:
+    - Download the S3 library from http://undesigned.org.za/2007/10/22/amazon-s3-php-class
+      and place the file 'S3.php' in the includes directory in this module.

 LIGHTTPD USERS:
 Add the following code to your lighttp.conf to secure your backup directories: